Syncing

 Data Syncing

-Data syncing transfers library items, notes, links, tags, etc.—everything except attachment files—between the Zotero Firefox extension and the Zotero servers, allowing you to work with your data from any computer with the Zotero extension and to view your library on zotero.org.
+Data syncing merges library items, notes, links, tags, etc. — everything except attachment files — between your local computer and the Zotero servers, allowing you to work with your data from any computer with Zotero installed and to view your library online on zotero.org.
+Data syncing is free and unlimited, and it can be used without file syncing.

-The first step to syncing your Zotero 2.0 library is to create a zotero.org account.
-If you already have a Zotero Forums account, you're all set.
-Otherwise, create an account.
-Once you've done so, open Zotero's Sync preferences tab and enter your login information in the Zotero Sync Server section.
+The first step to syncing your Zotero library is to create a Zotero account (which is also used for the Zotero Forums).
+Then, open the Sync pane of the Zotero preferences and enter your login information in the Data Syncing section.

 File Syncing

-See the Zotero File Storage documentation for more information.
+See the Zotero Storage documentation for more information.

 WebDAV

-WebDAV is a standard protocol for transferring files over the web.
-There are many online services that support WebDAV.
-Your employer or research institution may be able to provide it.
-Otherwise, there are third-party options, both free and paid (Apple iDisk, JungleDisk, BingoDisk).
+WebDAV is a standard protocol for transferring files over the web, and it can be used to sync files in your personal library.
+(Group libraries cannot use WebDAV.)
+Your employer or research institution may be able to provide WebDAV storage.
+Otherwise, there are many third-party options, both free and paid (see WebDAV providers known to work with Zotero).

 Syncing In Practice

-Both types of syncing occur simultaneously.
 If Zotero is set to sync automatically, changes will be synced within a few seconds of being made.
-Otherwise, the sync button must be clicked to initiate each sync.
-This is the circular green arrow on the right-hand side of the Zotero toolbar.
+Otherwise, you can start a manual sync by clicking the sync button on the right-hand side of the Zotero toolbar.

 If you enter the same login information into the Sync preferences on multiple computers, Zotero will sync everything transparently.
-Your attention should only be needed if the same item or file is edited in two different places before Zotero has a chance to sync them.
-In this instance, you will be presented with a conflict resolution screen, where you can decide which changes to accept.
+Your attention should only be needed if the same item or file is edited in conflicting ways in two different places before Zotero has a chance to sync them.
+If that happens, you'll be presented with a conflict resolution window, where you can decide which changes to accept.

 If you sync from only one computer, you can still view your online library at zotero.org from any computer.
 Should something happen to your computer or should you want to start using Zotero on another computer, simply set up your account info on the new computer.
 Zotero will pull down your entire library from the server.